 - Your job responsibilities*

-Instead, use the section to highlight skills you’ve developed during college or while doing volunteer work.
+Additionally, you can use the section to highlight skills you’ve developed during college or while doing volunteer work.

 “Don’t make the mistake of thinking that the skills you list on your resume need to be the direct result of a previous professional position.
-As long as you can successfully demonstrate those abilities, go ahead and list them!
+As long as you can successfully demonstrate those abilities, go ahead and list them.
 It really doesn’t matter where you learned them,” recommends The Everygirl’s Kat Boogaard.

 In this section, include any community colleges, universities, trade schools or technical colleges you’ve attended.
 Begin with your most recent school and work backwards.